cmcntsh/ReviewingWriting/README.md

 * #38 A Dog in Time: The Extraordinary Success of Richard Nixon’s 1952 “Checkers” Speech
 * #39 The Rhetorical Reasons Why Martin Luther King’s “I have a dream speech” Is One of the Greatest 20th Century American Oratorical Gems
 * #40 Judicial Musings: How Rhythm Helps Characterize Opinions

+### Additional Writings by George Gopen

+* I liked his articles so much, I purchased one of his books. *Expectations: Teaching Writing from the Reader's Perspective* by George D. Gopen
+  * The book is available on Amazon, but it's pricey.
+  * I have summarized some of the main points at https://github.com/cmcntsh/ReaderExpectationApproachWriting
+  * In the book he goes into more depth about paragraph structure and purpose, provides a lot more examples, and suggests a process for revising your writing.

 ### Professional Voice